Access Control

 Each of these examples includes an SQL command.

-If you're granting the user access to a table, then remember that they'll be able to create views based on that table, which that user can then grant access to other users.
+If you're granting the user access to a table, remember that view delegation means they can create views based on that table and grant access to the views to other users.

 Example: Single dataset